DeathKing/hisp/README.md

 # Credit & License

-My friend [_奥利奥有力量](http://weibo.com/u/1922805257) craft the lovely bear logo, which everyone can freely distrubite once you gave her a credit.
+My friend [_奥利奥有力量](http://weibo.com/u/1922805257) crafted the lovely bear logo, which everyone can freely distrubite once you gave her a credit.

 The whole Hisp project followed the MIT License and our lovely HIT License.